shinyColumn/sch-guard/README.md

 red flags) scored *worse* than the naive one-line baseline — so the gain above isn't just from a longer, more structured prompt.

-Per-skill cost and latency were about the same for SCH-Guard and the naive baseline (~$0.009/skill, ~4 seconds, measured via the `claude` CLI backend on Sonnet 5) — the taxonomy prompt's extra length isn't a meaningful CI cost.
+Per-skill cost and latency were about the same for SCH Guard and the naive baseline (~$0.009/skill, ~4 seconds, measured via the `claude` CLI backend on Sonnet 5) — the taxonomy prompt's extra length isn't a meaningful CI cost.